Snowflake-Labs/sfquickstarts/site/sfguides/src/churn_modeling_in_hex/churn_modeling_in_hex.md

 <!-- ------------------------ -->
-## Creating a Snowflake account
-Go to the [Snowflake](https://signup.snowflake.com/) sign-up page and register for a free account.
-After registration, you will receive an email containing a link that will take you to Snowflake, where you can sign in.

 ## Setting up partner connect
 After logging into your Snowflake account, you will land on the `Learn` page.
 To connect with Hex, navigate to the `Admin` tab on the left and click on `Partner connect`.
 In the search bar at the top, type `Hex` and the Hex partner connect tile will appear.
 Clicking on the tile will bring up a new screen, and click the `connect button` in the lower right corner.
 A new screen will confirm that your account has been created, from which you can click `Activate`.